Sex Pistols: Reunions

 On 3 June 2024, Cook, Jones, and Matlock announced two reunion shows at the Bush Hall in Shepherds Bush billed as "Frank Carter and Sex Pistols".
 Carter, of Frank Carter & The Rattlesnakes and Gallows, provided lead vocals in the absence of Lydon.
 They played the sole Sex Pistols studio album Never Mind the Bollocks, Here's the Sex Pistols in its entirety.
-On 25 August they headlined along with Editors, the 2024 AMA Music Festival.
+Lydon himself has spoken out against his former bandmates, branding the reunion as "karaoke" and "almost malicious in its intent".
+On 25 August they headlined, along with Editors, the 2024 AMA Music Festival.
 A UK tour was later announced for September 2024, which was officially billed as "Frank Carter and Paul Cook, Steve Jones, Glen Matlock of the Sex Pistols do Never Mind the Bollocks".
 On 20 September they played the Rock City venue in Nottingham, the next day the Birmingham o2 Academy and on 26 September they played in London, Kentish Town.
 On 12 November 2024, they were announced as part of the 2025 Download Festival lineup.
 In January 2025, they announced their first Australian tour since 1996, which took place in April.
+The reunion is set to continue into 2026, beginning with a run of european summer festivals, followed by a North American and UK arena tour running from September to December.
+In October 2025, Matlock revealed that the band have had "ideas" regarding new music with Carter, but were apprehensive about the reception that new music would receive among contemporary audiences.